Setting the Record Straight: Kids and COVID-19

 What Parents Need to Know About COVID-19

-However, there is one thing that is abundantly clear: The best way to protect our kids and ourselves from a serious COVID-19 illness is for everyone who is eligible to get vaccinated.
+What we know for sure: the best way to protect our kids and ourselves from a serious COVID-19 illness is for everyone who is age eligible to get vaccinated and boosted.
 To help explain why this is so important, we asked Children’s physicians to set the record straight on some of the most common myths and misconceptions about the virus, vaccines and variants.

 FACT 1: Kids are getting sick from the COVID-19 virus.